misiektoja/xbox_monitor/docs/setup-and-first-run.md

 python3 xbox_monitor.py <xbox_gamer_tag> -u "your_ms_application_client_id" -w "your_ms_application_secret_value"
 ```

 Pass the Xbox gamertag, not the Microsoft account e-mail address and not the real name.
+A gamertag copied out of a profile link works too.

 Check the setup before relying on it.
 The preflight report writes nothing and exits non-zero when something is wrong: